JustinCodersHub/JustinCodersHub/README.md

-- 👋 Hi, I’m @JustinCodersHub
+- 👋 Hi, I’m @JustinCodersHub (Justin Padila)
-- 👀 I’m interested to you, ahmm i mean in programming
+- 👀 I’m interested in programming, specially web development
-- 🌱 I’m currently learning front-end language
+- 🌱 I’m currently learning front-end languages
-- 💞️ I’m looking to collaborate on any developer
+- 💞️ I’m open to collaborating with other developers
 - 📫 How to reach me?
-Follow me on facebook : https://www.facebook.com/justinpadilla88 and
+Connect with me on Facebook: facebook.com/justinpadilla88
-     and message me, "Have you eaten?". charr!!

 <!---
 JustinCodersHub/JustinCodersHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.